-When the e way bill gets blocked, the taxpayers can come across the following two situations:
+When the E way bill gets blocked, the taxpayers will find themselves in the following two situations:

 Once the GSTR-3B is filed for the defaulting period, the taxpayer’s GSTIN will get unblocked automatically.
-A taxpayer can also generate the eway bill soon after filing his returns by following the steps below :
+A taxpayer will then be able to generate the Eway bill shortly after filing his/her returns by following the below steps:

-Earlier the Jurisdictional Officer had access to unblock GSTIN online based on the manual representation from the taxpayer.
-Another way for eway bill unblocking was through online application in EWB-05, providing a sufficient cause for non-filing of GSTR-3B.
-As of now, both facilities of online application are not active.
+Earlier, the Jurisdictional Officer had the access to unblock the GSTIN online based on the manual representation from the taxpayer.
+An alternate way of unblocking the Eway bill is through applying for an EWB-05 by providing a sufficient cause for the non-filing of GSTR-3B.
+Such a form of request cannot be rejected without the taxpayer being given an opportunity of being heard.
+As of now, these facilities are unavailable.

-As per the rule, the eway bills that were previously generated and valid can be updated with the help of vehicle and transporter details by the authorised taxpayer/transporter.
-If the taxpayer wants to do an eway bill generation immediately after filing the returns, then he can do it through the GST Portal
+As per the rule, the Eway bills that were previously generated and valid can be updated with the help of vehicle and transporter details by the authorised taxpayer/transporter.
+If the taxpayer wants eway bill generation immediately after filing the returns, then he/she can do it through the GST portal.

-In case, the system is not yet unblocked the GSTIN to generate e-way bills; then the taxpayer can contact the customer support and raise a complaint to resolve his/her case.
-An E-way bill is mandatory for businesses that deal in the movement of goods from one place to another.
-Hence business owners must know the importance of generating an eway bill for smooth operations.
-The same way at Finserv MARKETS, we understand businesses and their requirements.
-With a business loan, you can get the financial assistance wherein you don’t have to pledge any security and can avail up to Rs.
-30 Lakhs with minimal documentation, and quick approval.
-Hurry!
-Download the Finserv MARKETS App to apply for a business loan.
+In case the system has not yet unblocked the GSTIN to generate E-way bills; the taxpayer can contact the customer support and raise a complaint to resolve his/her case.
+An Eway bill is mandatory for businesses that deal in the movement of goods from one place to another.
+Hence business owners must know the importance of generating an Eway bill for smooth operations.

 GSTIN will be unblocked within a day on the E way bill portal.
 Once the taxpayer files the pending GST Returns (GSTR 3B) on the GST Portal, e way bill portal will automatically be updated, and seamless generation of e-way bill will continue.